kushwanthreddyn07/AtliQ-Hardware-Sales-Dashboard-SQL-Power-BI-/README.md

 # SQL - Power BI Sales Dashboard
 ## Introduction
+Atliq Hardware is a computer hardware manufacturing company that has customers globally.
 In this project, I have created a dynamic sales dashboard designed to provide you with a comprehensive view of your sales performance through Key Performance Indicators (KPIs), while also giving you the power to delve deeper into your product and customer data.
 ## Problem Statement
 All sales data is in  7 different fact tables and 2 dimension tables dim_product and dim_customer.